Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 Juni 2026 02.28.38 UTC
+- WIB: Jumat, 5 Juni 2026 04.49.54 UTC
-- WITA: Jumat, 5 Juni 2026 03.28.38 UTC
+- WITA: Jumat, 5 Juni 2026 05.49.54 UTC
-- WIT: Jumat, 5 Juni 2026 04.28.38 UTC
+- WIT: Jumat, 5 Juni 2026 06.49.54 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: success
+Kategori: inspirational